SEEKING REPRESENTATION

 Sylvia Lake knows what crawls under her skin, and she calls it the Nameless.

-With the help of this spirit-like creature, she has murdered her way into leading the continent's largest conglomerate.
-She is the sole inheritor of her family's secret research into the Lake, the world that the Nameless inhabits.
+With the help of this spirit-like creature, she murdered her way into leading the continent’s largest conglomerate.
+Electronics, communications, pharmaceuticals—they rule it all with an imperial fist.
+She is the sole heir of her family's secret research into the Lake, the world that the Nameless inhabits.
 As such, she considers herself the only one who can rule the world as holder of the ultimate knowledge.

 And she is the only one, until she isn’t—Matthew, her company’s newest rising recruit, shares not only some of her talents with the Lake, but her thirst for power.

-In Matthew's scant know-how of the Nameless resides both a threat and an opportunity: he's the perfect subject for her experiments, and the only one capable of standing against her.
+In Matthew’s scant know-how of these eldritch arts resides both a threat and an opportunity: he’s the perfect subject for her experiments, and the only one capable of standing against her.
 Kill him now?
 Or study him first?
-Though she vouches for playing it safe, the Nameless seeks for more and more, no matter the risk to itself, to Sylvia, and to those she loves.
-It is willing to sacrifice anything, including Sylvia's own wife, Helena.
-If Sylvia stood against the monster who raised her, would it dissect her as they have dissected countless otheres?
+Though she vouches for playing it safe, the Nameless seeks more and more, no matter the risk to itself, to Sylvia, and to those she loves.
+It is willing to sacrifice anything, including Sylvia’s own wife.
+If Sylvia stood against the monster who raised her, would it hunt her the way they have countless others?

-Complete at 98,000 words and told from both Sylvia’s and the Nameless’s points of view across two timelines, IT CRAWLS UNDER YOUR SKIN blends corporate ambition, supernatural horror, and queer intimacy in a descent towards a monstrous revelation.
+IT CRAWLS UNDER YOUR SKIN (98,000 words) is told across two timelines from Sylvia's and the Nameless's points of view, blending corporate dystopia and supernatural horror in a descent towards a monstrous decision.
 It will appeal to fans of Agustina Bazterrica’s TENDER IS THE FLESH and Johanna van Veen’s MY DARLING BEAUTIFUL THING.

 Genre